-10.3.2 Reserve location and layout design shall take into account adjoining land uses and areas to ensure there is an appropriate provision of recreation assets and landscaping in accordance with Council's plans and policies.
+10.3.2 Reserve location and layout design shall take into account adjoining 101012 land uses and areas to ensure there is an appropriate provision of recreation assets and landscaping in accordance with Council's plans and policies.
 10.3.3 All existing vegetation and trees to be retained shall be cordoned off to protect the root zone and vegetation, prior to the commencement of construction and the cordon shall remain in place until completion of construction 10.3.4 In selecting species for planting, take into account the overall composition, low maintenance, and longevity, as well as the need to comply with Council's planting policies.
 The relevant Community Board, Community Development Area Subcommittee or Council shall approve the species to be planted before the planting is undertaken.
 10.3.8 Any paving though reserves shall be constructed to the same standard and composition as set out for street footpaths in the locality, unless otherwise authorised by the relevant Community Board or Community Development Area Subcommittee.
 0 Landscape plans shall ensure that future maintenance requirements have been considered so that ongoing costs are minimised.
-Section 9 - Co ommunity Facilities 11.3.7 Process of determining design purpose Prior to lodging subdivision applications, developers must undertake pre-application workshop with the relevant team members within the Council.
+Section 9 - Co ommunity Facilities 11.3.6 Process of determining design purpose Prior to lodging subdivision applications, developers must undertake pre-application workshop with the relevant team members within the Council.
 The teams could include planners, Transport team, 3 waters team and community facilities team and any other teams that may be relevant.
 The purpose of these discussions is to form the agreement on the matters relevant to the subdivision or adjacent areas and ensure that urban design goals are met in the design of both private and public spaces, and any areas for utility or transportation purposes.
 Following pre-application workshops with the Council's teams, the location and size of community resource (e.g., a reserve) will be included in the scheme plan submitted with the subdivision application.
-The vesting of the community resource, its classification and any development requested by or agreed to be the Council will application.
 The vesting of the community resource, its classification and any development requested by or agreed to be the Council will be a condition of the consent.
 There is a requirement for a concept plan to be submitted for the development of community resource.
 The community resource is required to be presented for vesting in accordance with these standards.
-Development of the community resource will generally be undertaken following vesting and in consultation with the community 11.4 application.
-The vesting of the community resource, its classification and any development requested by or agreed to be the Council will be a condition of the consent.
-There is a requirement for a concept plan to be submitted for the development of community resource.
-The community resource is required to be presented for vesting in accordance with these standards.
-Development of the community resource will generally be undertaken following vesting and in consultation with the community All built assets (e.g. signs, fences, artworks, lighting, structures and furniture) must be approved by Council prior to installation.
-11.4 application.
-The vesting of the community resource, its classification and any development requested by or agreed to be the Council will be a condition of the consent.
-There is a requirement for a concept plan to be submitted for the development of community resource.
-The community resource is required to be presented for vesting in accordance with these standards.
-Development of the community resource will generally be undertaken following vesting and in consultation with the community All built assets (e.g. signs, fences, artworks, lighting, structures and furniture) must be approved by Council prior to installation.
-Maintenance required during establishment
+Development of the community resource will generally be undertaken following vesting and in consultation with the community 11.4 All built assets (e.g. signs, fences, artworks, lighting, structures and furniture) must be approved by Council prior to installation.
+11.4 Maintenance required during establishment